akretion/docky/doc/manual/introduction.rst

 .. code-block:: shell

-    voodoo new my_project
+    docky new my_project

-Enter in the project directory then run voodoo
+Enter in the project directory then run docky

 .. code-block:: shell

    cd my_project
-   voodoo run
+   docky run

 It will run a new docker image with odoo and postgres inside.